KZMachine/txtProject/README.md

 -- Decrypt encrypted .txt file: Decrypts encrypted files that are created using this programs

 -- Word count: I initially included a Word Counter for personal use.
-It was so useful to me that I decided to include it someone.
+It was so useful to me that I decided to include it somewhere.
 A txt-based project seemed like a great fit!